EnigmaCurry/d.rymcg.tech/mailu/README.md

 make admin
 ```

-Enter the username you would like, and the initial password will be displayed.
+When asked, enter the username you would like, and the initial password will be
+displayed.

 Open the browser and sign into the admin interface: